WSU Foundation Office - University Advancement

-The WSU Inclusion and Diversity Office coordinates scholarships, incentive grants, internships, and summer opportunity employment programs for historically under-represented students.
+The WSU Equity & Inclusive Excellence Office coordinates scholarships, incentive grants, internships, and summer opportunity employment programs for historically under-represented students.

-Inclusion and Diversity Academic Honors Scholarship: This $2,000 award is available to incoming first-year students with a composite score of 24 or above on the ACT or a 3.00 high school GPA and ranking in the 50th percentile of their graduating class.
+Equity & Inclusive Excellence Academic Honors Scholarship: This $2,000 award is available to incoming first-year students with a composite score of 24 or above on the ACT or a 3.00 high school GPA and ranking in the 50th percentile of their graduating class.
 The scholarship is renewable for three years if the student maintains a 3.00 GPA each semester.
 Applicants must submit one letter of recommendation from a high school teacher or counselor along with a typed autobiographical essay.
-Students who receive the Inclusion and Diversity Academic Scholarship are required to participate in the mentor program.
+Students who receive the Equity & Inclusive Excellence Academic Scholarship are required to participate in the mentor program.

 Note: Effective fall 2007, scholarship requirements were modified to align with innovations at WSU as well as MN State’s definition of “underrepresented populations.”
 MN State defines underrepresented populations as “those who have been under-prepared for or traditionally under-represented or under-served in higher education, including students of color, first generation college students, students for whom English is a second language, and low income students.”